COSC322-Group9/ChessAI/README.md

 </div>

 ## Abstract
 This project is the project from the course ***COSC 322: Introduction to Artificial Intelligence***.
 The goal of this project is to create an AI that is able to play Amazons Chess.
-We (group 9) implemented Minimax algorithm using Iterative Depth First Search for this project.
+We (group 9) implemented Minimax algorithm using Iterative Deepening Depth First Search for this project.

 ## Amazons Chess rules
 - Game will be played between 2 teams: black and white.
 White will go first.